 3. ‘Psycho III’ (1986)

+After “Psycho II” became a surprise hit, another sequel was ordered, and to convince Perkins to return, they gave him even more incentive -- he’d get to direct the movie, too.
+And, boy, does he ever.
 “Psycho III” is largely defined by its theatrical style, which Perkins indulges in endlessly (in one of the more famous moments, the light underneath a door becomes a glimmering knife blade), as well as the grittier, scummier tone (embodied by Jeff Fahey’s dirtbag drifter).
 Also, this movie is totally bonkers, in a gleeful, blood-splattered way.
 As the lowest grossing “Psycho” sequel, Universal then attempted to move the franchise onto television, both with the failed “Bates Motel” concept and made-for-cable “Psycho IV: The Beginning.”
 It just wouldn’t die.